next-book/dev-book/content/solitude.md

 But for the most part it is as solitary where I live as on the prairies.
 It is as much Asia or Africa as New England.
 I have, as it were, my own sun and moon and stars, and a little world all to myself.
-At night there was never a traveller passed my house, or knocked at my door, more than if I were the first or last man; unless it were in the spring, when at long intervals some came from the village to fish for pouts⁠—they plainly fished much more in the Walden Pond of their own natures, and baited their hooks with darkness⁠—but they soon retreated, usually with light baskets, and left “the world to darkness and to me,” and the black kernel of the night was never profaned by any human neighborhood.
+At night there was never a traveller passed my house, or knocked at my door, more than if I were the first or last man; unless it were in the spring, when at long intervals some came from the village to fish for pouts—they plainly fished much more in the Walden Pond of their own natures, and baited their hooks with darkness—but they soon retreated, usually with light baskets, and left “the world to darkness and to me,” and the black kernel of the night was never profaned by any human neighborhood.
 I believe that men are generally still a little afraid of the dark, though the witches are all hung, and Christianity and candles have been introduced.</p>
 <p>Yet I experienced sometimes that the most sweet and tender, the most innocent and encouraging society may be found in any natural object, even for the poor misanthrope and most melancholy man.
 There can be no very black melancholy to him who lives in the midst of Nature and has his senses still.